of the Fontwerk GmbH, Prenzlauer Allee 186, 10405 Berlin, Germany (“Fontwerk”)

 VII.
 Online Presences; Company Profile in Social Media

-Our company has online presences on various social media and platforms, namely Twitter, Instagram and LinkedIn.
+Our company has online presences on various social media and platforms, namely Twitter, Instagram, LinkedIn, Behance and YouTube.
 This makes it easier for interested parties to find our services, current developments and offers an additional channel of communication.

 The purpose of the processing of user data by the respective social media and platforms is usually user-specific advertising, i.e. individualized advertising can be placed which corresponds to the presumed interests of the user or results from the user’s previous usage behavior.
 For this purpose, cookies are stored on the users’ end devices.
 These cookies can store the user behaviour and thus map the areas of interest.

 It is possible that the headquarters of a social medium or platform is located in a third country, i.e. in a country in which GDPR has no direct legal effect.
 In this case, data will only be transferred if your consent has been obtained, if an appropriate level of data protection prevails or if another legal permission has been granted.